dfed/swift-async-queue/README.md

 ### Swift Package Manager

-To install swift-async-queue in your iOS project with [Swift Package Manager](https://github.com/apple/swift-package-manager), the following lines can be added to your `Package.swift` file:
+To install swift-async-queue in your project with [Swift Package Manager](https://github.com/apple/swift-package-manager), the following lines can be added to your `Package.swift` file:

 ```swift
 dependencies: [